farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 When you `add tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
 The GM then offers a `consequence`, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

 If you accept the `consequence`, add `+1d6` to your current dice pool.

+There could be scenarios where adding tension isn't an option.
+In that case, the GM can simply communicate that to the player so that they look into other ways to even the odds.

 ## Team work